-- (a) have a written policy for complying with its continuous disclosure obligations under the Listing Rules; and - (b) disclose that policy or a summary of it.
+- (a) have a written policy for complying with its continuous disclosure obligations under the Listing Rules; - (b) disclose that policy or a summary of it.

-The Board has a policy on Market Disclosure and Communications.
-This policy emphasises FAR's commitment to ensuring that all investors have equal and timely access to material information concerning FAR, including: its financial position, performance, ownership and governance; ensuring that all announcements are clear, concise and factual; complying with the disclosure principles contained in the ASX Listing Rules, and the Corporations Act 2001 (Cth); and preventing the selective or inadvertent disclosure of material price sensitive information.
+The Board has a Market Disclosure & Communications Policy.
+This policy emphasises FAR's commitment to ensuring that all investors have equal and timely access to material information concerning FAR, including: its financial position, performance, ownership and governance; ensuring that all announcements are clear, concise and factual; complying with the disclosure principles contained in the ASX Listing Rules and the Corporations Act 2001 (Cth); and preventing the selective or inadvertent disclosure of material price sensitive information.

-The Chairman, Managing Director, Executive Director and Chief Operating Officer and the Company Secretary are responsible for: managing FAR's compliance with its continuous disclosure obligations; identifying and reviewing information to determine if disclosure is required; implementing reporting processes and controls and determining guidelines for the release of information; and ensuring that the Board is kept fully informed of its determinations and is promptly advised of all information disclosed to the market.
+The Chairman, Managing Director, and the Company Secretary are responsible for: managing FAR's compliance with its continuous disclosure obligations; identifying and reviewing information to determine if disclosure is required; implementing reporting processes and controls and determining guidelines for the release of information; and ensuring that the Board is kept fully informed of its determinations and is promptly advised of all information disclosed to the market.

 The Managing Director and Company Secretary have been nominated as persons responsible for communications with the ASX.
-This role includes responsibility for ensuring compliance with the continuous disclosure requirements in the ASX Listing Rules and overseeing and co-ordinating disclosures to the ASX,
+This role includes responsibility for ensuring compliance with the continuous disclosure requirements in the ASX Listing Rules and overseeing and co-ordinating disclosures to the ASX, analysts, brokers, shareholders, the media and the public.